socialvibe/truex-roku-integrations/README.md

 ### Generic reference app with stitched in ads and choice card / opt-in screen

 [Demonstrates how to integrate true[X] within a SSAI, abstracting away the ad server in mock objects](https://github.com/socialvibe/truex-roku-reference-app).
-Also demonstrates how true[X] can accommodate stitched in choice card / opt-in screen)
+Also demonstrates how true[X] can accommodate stitched in choice card / opt-in screen.